UNITED STATES

 Contract Balances

 Contract liabilities are recognized when the Company has received consideration from a customer to transfer goods or services at a future point in time when the Company performs under the purchase order or contract.
-As of September 30, 2021 and March 31, 2022, no contract liabilities have been recorded except for $
+As of September 30, 2023 and June 30, 2024, contract liabilities of $

 7